JosianneF/week-two/notes.md

   -"contextualize your work in the kinds of history you've already done"

+  ## Basic writing and formatting syntax
+  I found this https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax super helpful for formatting text & how to format different type of text here.

   ## **Creating a folder:**
  I wanted to organize my images a little bit better and clearer this week so I created a folder to store my screencast videos and images.
 I used this YouTube video: https://www.youtube.com/watch?v=yxE5bEqmx1s